ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/GCP_Google_Cloud_Platform.md

    ![Service account details](../../../../images/settings/IP_Fabric_Settings-Discovery_and_Snapshots-Discovery_Settings-Vendors_API-gcp_giveAServiceAccountName.webp)

-5. Select a role for the account.
-We recommend using the `Viewer` role as it provides only read access to the project.
-Then, click **CONTINUE**.
+5. Select the custom role you created in the previous step for the account, then click **CONTINUE**:

    ![Grant this service account access to project](../../../../images/settings/IP_Fabric_Settings-Discovery_and_Snapshots-Discovery_Settings-Vendors_API-gcp_selectAViewRole.webp)